RetroShare/RetroShare/libretroshare/src/tests/network_simulator/README.txt

 Complilation
 ============
-	* needs QGLViewer-dev library (standard on ubuntu, package name is libqglviewer-qt4-dev)
+	* needs the QGLViewer-dev library (standard on ubuntu, package name is libqglviewer-qt4-dev)
+	* should compile on windows and MacOS as well.
+Use http://www.libqglviewer.com